What is Minimally Invasive Spine Surgery?

 How will I know if minimally invasive spinal surgery is appropriate for me?

-Every patient is evaluated individually.
+Although online resources can explain minimally invasive spine surgery and give a detailed account of its benefits and shortcomings, every patient is evaluated individually.
 Your surgeon will discuss the various treatment options available to you.

 Give us a call today for more information!